 The film includes new interviews with many of the biggest players involved, including Claremont, Louise Simonson, Ann Nocenti, Art Adams, and Jim Shooter.
 Particularly notable is a roundtable interview featuring Claremont, Simonson, and Nocenti, together for the first time in 10 years.
 The film will also include new interviews with comics scholars (such as Tom McLean and Peter Sanderson) and contemporary artists inspired by Claremont’s work (such as Jason Aaron).

 The film will be produced by the same team behind the critically-acclaimed documentaries Grant Morrison: Talking with Gods and Warren Ellis: Captured Ghosts.
 It is directed by Patrick Meaney and produced by a partnership between Sequart Research & Literacy Organization and Respect Films.

-If successful, it will be the first in a new series of short-form documentaries offering in-depth looks at significant works that shaped comics history, using interviews with the people who helped shape it.
-These documentaries will be approximately 45 minutes long and released through direct download and online DVD sales, allowing us to tackle important subjects that don’t fit into the high-profile, feature-length format.
+If successful, this will be the first in a new series of short-form documentaries, titled Comics in Focus and offering in-depth looks at significant works that shaped comics history, using interviews with the people who helped shape it.
+These documentaries will be 45-60 minutes long and released through direct download and online DVD sales, allowing us to tackle important subjects that don’t fit into the high-profile, feature-length format.

 If you’d like to preorder a copy of the film, please visit the Sequart store.